 Kit List for Winter Mountaineering & Climbing

 - Winter Mountaineering Boots – 4 season stiff soled leather or plastic boots that will take a crampon.
-Boot hire can be arranged in advance.
-Wear a quality pair of medium weight warm mountain socks.
+A good example is the Scarpa Mont Blanc Pro GTX boots.

 - Hat / Balaclava – Take both.
 Neck gaiters / ‘buffs’ can be useful.